-the 'highest enclosed space ever experienced by Neolithic people'.52 It is a masterpiece of Neolithic design and stonework construction (from its use and incorporation of massive individual stones to finer stonework) - a remarkable mix of simplicity of form and sophistication of construction.
+The scale of its conception, the refinement of its design, and the quality of its masonry make Maeshowe one of the outstanding architectural achievements of prehistoric Western Europe.
+Upon completion the tomb would have been the 'highest enclosed space ever experienced by Neolithic people'.
+55 It is a masterpiece of Neolithic design and stonework construction (from its use and incorporation of massive individual stones to finer stonework) - a remarkable mix of simplicity of form and sophistication of construction.
 The tomb architecture is highly sophisticated, with its impressive height, flush vertical faces and straight lengths of walling.
 The monumentality of the stonework of Maeshowe is notable in comparison with the much smaller stone slabs used in the construction of other Maeshowe-type tombs in Orkney.
 This applies not just to the possible standing stones forming the passage and central chamber, which are exceptionally large, but most of the stonework is larger than that typically used.

 Maeshowe displays a number of unusual and rare characteristics.
-Distinctive features of its design include: the use of standing stones in the construction of the central chamber and entrance passage,53 the absence of a vertical wall-face to revet the outer edge of the mound,54 passage blocking stone and recess built to hold it; widening and heightening of passage part way along to form 'door-checks'; corner buttresses; and rebating of building blocks.
-The blocking stones for each of the side chambers and use of single slabs used for each of the cell roofs, rather than beehive or corbelled vaulting is also rare.
-The use of megaliths (standing stones) in the construction of the main chamber is elaborate and adds instability to the structure by adding extra height to the roof of the chamber and thus necessitating a steeper covering mound.55 The incorporation of these stones also explains the unusually high ceiling and the size of the mound.
-Other unusual features at Maeshowe include the artificial platform and surrounding enclosure with wide ditch and outer bank on which it stands.56
+Distinctive features of its design include: the use of standing stones in the construction of the central chamber and entrance passage,56 the absence of a vertical wall-face to revet the outer edge of the mound,57 passage blocking stone and recess built to hold it; widening and heightening of passage part way along to form 'door-checks'; corner buttresses; and